Professional Development Treks

 Requirements & Expectations of all myCHOICE Trek participants

-- Upon completion of the trek, reflect on your experience and next steps in a short statement (< 500 words).
+- Upon completion of the Trek, you will reflect on your experience and next steps in a short statement (<500 words).

 - myCHOICE will cover the airfare and hotel accommodations related to the trip.
 The trainee is responsible for daily transportation, meals, and any other expenses.